JGCRI/pygcam/docs/source/install.rst

   .. note::

-     Be sure to install Anaconda for **Python 2.7!** Pygcam does not yet run in Python 3.
+     Prior to version 1.3.1 of pygcam, you must use **Python 2.7**.
+Starting with pygcam 1.3.1, you can use either Python 2.7 or 3.7.

 The most convenient way to install and manage a scientific Python environment is to use the free `Anaconda 5 <https://www.anaconda.com/download>`_ distribution.
 Anaconda includes most of the scientific and statistical modules used by ``pygcam``.
-You can, however, use any installation of Python **2.7** if you prefer.
+You can, however, use any installation of Python if you prefer.
 Without Anaconda you may have to install more packages.
 Note that all development and testing of pygcam uses Anaconda.
-Follow the installation instructions for you platform.
+Follow the installation instructions for your platform.

   - `Download Anaconda 5 <https://www.anaconda.com/download>`_

-If you mistakenly install Python 3, I recommend uninstalling it to avoid confusion.
-Creating a Python 2.7 virtual environment from a Python 3 installation requires more work than simply downloading the correct Python 2.7 version of Anaconda.

   .. _pygcam_install_label:

 Working with pygcam source code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^